Mechanisms of dynamic near-wake modulation of a utility-scale wind turbine: Conclusions and discussion

-The results of the current study provide insight into the wake behavior of utility-scale wind turbines operating under atmospheric conditions, enabling more accurate modelling and prediction of the real-world wake.
+The results of the current study provide insight into the wake behaviour of utility-scale wind turbines operating under atmospheric conditions, enabling more accurate modelling and prediction of the real-world wake.
+They explain phenomena previously observed in high-resolution field scale wake data.
 Furthermore, they have significant implications for recently proposed dynamic flow control strategies.
 One such strategy is the regulation of the thrust coefficient of each turbine in a wind farm, e.g., by modifying the blade pitch, to optimize the overall farm power generation \citep{Goit2015,Munters2017,Yilmaz2018}.
 This method can also be applied for power tracking, allowing wind farms to provide additional grid services \citep{Shapiro2017}.
 Another strategy for wind farm optimization is adaptive yawing to dynamically deflect wind turbine wakes away from downstream turbines \citep{Gebraad2015,Raach2017,Raach2018}. \citet{Munters2018} proposed combining these two strategies to fully optimize wind farm power output, and \citet{Kanev2018} included fatigue loading considerations to maximize overall wind farm lifetime.
+However, the aforementioned studies did not provide detailed analyses of the timescales of the proposed dynamic wake changes.
 In order to effectively implement these novel wake control strategies by dynamically varying parameters such as blade pitch and rotor yaw, the transient wake response must be included in the models used to develop such algorithms.
-The current study shows that the wake consistently takes time on the order of 10 s to reach a steady response.
+The current study shows that the wake consistently takes time on the order of $D/U_\infty$ ($\sim$10 s for the setup presented here) to reach a steady response.
 Therefore, wake changes with timescales shorter than this cannot be implemented effectively.
 This limitation is determined by the physical timescales of the vorticity in the wake and the inertia of the rotor.